OpenVPN Cloud network

 Examples of a network could be the private network in HQ and Branch locations or Virtual Private Cloud networks in an IaaS provider’s cloud.

 An Administrator will configure a network if that network is to be part of the VPN in order to provide site-to-site or point-to-site access (remote access).

 Why should I use this?

-Defining a Network allows for the configuration of Connector(s) which on connection to OpenVPN Cloud becomes part of the VPN.
-More than one Connector can be used to connect the private network to the VPN.
-Multiple Connectors allow for redundancy and prevent a single point of failure.
-Connectors for the same Network can connect to different VPN Regions or the same VPN Region.
+Defining a network allows for the configuration of a connector, which, on connection to OpenVPN Cloud becomes part of the VPN.
+More than one connector can be used to connect the private network to the VPN.
+Multiple connectors allow for redundancy and prevent a single point of failure.
+Connectors for the same network can connect to different VPN Regions or the same VPN region.